etetteh/e/deep_learning/image_classification/README.md

 The script uses models from the `timm` library.
 1. Specify any model you'd like to use.
 You can pass a single model name or a list of model names.
 Example:
 ```
-python train.py --model beit_large_patch16_224.in22k_ft_in22k_in1k vit_large_patch14_clip_224.openai_ft_in1k
+python train.py \
+--model beit_large_patch16_224 vit_large_patch14_clip_224
 ```
 Please, ensure that when passing a list of models, all the models should have been trained on the same image size.

-2. Train all models with specific size and specific image size.
+2Train all models with specific size and specific image size.
 This is useful for model selection.
 Example, to finetune all `tiny` models from the `timm` library that were pre-trained with image size 224, run
 ```
+python train.py \
+    --model_size tiny \
-python train.py --model_size tiny --crop_size 224
+    --crop_size 224
 ```
 You can also pass `nano`, `small`, `base`, `large` or `giant` to train all models with that respective size